DIAGNijmegen/website-content/website-diag/content/pages/contact.md

 title: Contact

 DIAG is located at the Radboud University Medical Center, Nijmegen, the Netherlands.
-Follow walking route 767 to reach the secretary of the Department of Pathology.
+Follow walking route 767 to reach the secretary of the Imaging Department.

-Visiting address
+Visiting address:<br>
 Radboudumc
 Department of Radiology
 Geert Grooteplein Zuid 10